BlueHarrier/IsleMetaverse/Tree/Common/Vector2/README.md

 > [!CAUTION]
 > If the length of the vector is 0, the resulting vector will be populated with zeros as well.

+### `Undefined` normalizeInPlace()

+Normalizes the vector in the same object, preventing the creation of a new vector.
+A normalized vector's length is always one, and it's the result of running `vec.div(vec.length())`.

 ### `Vector2` reflect(`Vector2` b)

 Creates a new vector, result of reflecting this one over b.